PowerShell/PSResourceGet/help/Register-PSResourceRepository.md

 ```

 ### -Repositories
-Specifies an array of hashtables that contains repository information and is used to register multiple repositories at once.
+Specifies an array of hashtables which contains repository information and is used to register multiple repositories at once.

 ```yaml
 Type: Hashtable[]